jariperttunen/eughgsummary/USAGE.md

 You may need to tell the proxy server for `pip`.

 ## Common command line arguments
-The scripts have the following command line arguments:
+The scripts have the following common command line arguments:
 + -d: The main directory for the CRF Reporting tables.
 It is assumed the excel files are organised in this directory by countries (inventory parties) denoted with three letter acronyms.
 + -s: Start year of the inventory.